 Corruption remains a key challenge in our operation.
-This is a key issue especially when dealing with government officers and some customers.
+This is a key issue especially when dealing with some government officers and customers.
 This is especially true when getting development approvals and licenses in our operations among others.
 This often causes work to delay resulting in our organization incurring undue losses and poor performance appraisal by our customers.
 As the CEO of the company I have ensured that my management and staff have, zero tolerance to corruption in all forms concerned.
-In the year 2016-2017, we trained our senior and middle management staff on Code of Ethics for Business in Kenya.
+We continue training our senior and middle management staff on Code of Ethics for Business in Kenya and above all, our staff has signed the code of conduct handbook

 We require all our employees to adhere to administration requirements, to the letter and spirit, in order to avoid opportunities for corruption.
-To further eradicate corruption, we have requested our suppliers to register with UNGC and in particular sign the Code of Ethics for business in Kenya.
-I am pleased to report that two suppliers have already registered and other 10 suppliers are in the processes of registering with UNGC.
+To further eradicate corruption, we requested our suppliers to register with UNGC and in particular sign the Code of Ethics for business in Kenya.
+I am pleased to report that 14 suppliers have already registered and other 10 suppliers are in the processes of registering with UNGC.
 We commit to continue to train all staff to ensure they adhere to the 10 UNGC principals.
-Indeed we look forward to a world where corruption is totally eradicated.
+Indeed, we look forward to a world where corruption is totally eradicated.